10 Statistics Illustrating The Inevitable Decline Of TV Advertising

-A twenty-second television ad used to be the most coveted product in advertising.
+UPDATE October 31, 2018 — A twenty-second television ad used to be the most coveted product in advertising.
 Now, TV ads are becoming less relevant to viewers of all ages.
-In fact, 84% of surveyed viewers admitted that they want to fast forward through TV ads, and 60% of surveyed viewers would make the effort to find and download TV shows to avoid advertisements (The Guardian).
-In response to audiences moving away from TV, marketers are looking at options in digital and social media marketing (namely ways to advertise on Snapchat, YouTube advertising, and Facebook video marketing), thus leading further to incremental declines in TV advertising.
+84% of surveyed viewers admitted that they want to fast-forward through TV ads, and 60% of surveyed viewers would make the effort to find and download TV shows to avoid advertisements.
+In response to audiences moving away from TV, marketers are looking at options in digital and social media marketing (namely ways to advertise on Snapchat, YouTube advertising, and Facebook video marketing), thus leading to incremental declines in TV advertising.

 10 TV Advertising Statistics Forecasting Its Imminent Decline

 1. Mobile Ad Spending Is Set To Pass TV In 2018 With A 33.9% Share Of Total U.S. Ad Spend

 With the tremendous growth in mobile's dominance, the advertising share attributed to mobile has thickened as well.
 According to eMarketer, mobile will take up nearly 70% of all digital advertising in 2018 and will grow more than three times the rate of total media this year (23.5% vs. 6.6%).
 Mobile currently accounts for 33.9% of total U.S. ad spend, passing TV as the most prominent advertising medium in the world’s largest ad market.
 Their projections show mobile expanding to 47.9% of U.S. ad spend by 2022, while TV is predicted to decline from 31.6% to 24.8%.
 This shift to mobile proves the importance of moving marketing dollars away from the dying advertising medium of TV.